 This full day tour takes the difficulty out of figuring out foreign public transport systems with a return trip to Nami Island.
 You will take an air-conditioned coach to this tranquil island and experience all of the interesting beauty it has to offer.

-South Korea is covered in breathtaking mountains, and it can be an absolute hikers paradise!
-If nature and hiking is your thing, then be sure to take this hiking day trip from Seoul to reach the summit of Mount Seorak.
+South Korea is covered in breathtaking mountains, and it can be an absolute hiker’s paradise!
+If nature and hiking are your thing, then be sure to take this hiking day trip from Seoul to reach the summit of Mount Seorak.

-Mount Seorak is an impressive peak near the country’s eastern shore.
-This tour takes you to the mountain on an air-conditioned van, where you can then follow the hiking trails up to the top.
-The walk up Mount Seorak is completely scenic, while the sweeping views from the top are unbeatable.
+Mount Seorak is an impressive peak near the country’s eastern shore located in Seoraksan National Park.
+This tour takes you to the mountain on an air-conditioned van or shuttle bus, where you can then follow the hiking trails up to the top.
+The walk up Mount Seorak is completely scenic, and the top is one of the best places to get awesome views in Korea.

 You also get to visit the famous Naksana Temple included in this tour.
-This is a must-do for nature lovers and those wanting to experience just how majestic South Korea really is.
+This is a great place for nature lovers and those wanting to experience just how majestic South Korea is.

-This Seoul day trip lets you experience the UNESCO World Heritage-listed Hwaseong Fortress in Suwon.
-This is a guided tour which guarantees you will learn all about the rich culture and history of this area.
+This Seoul day trip lets you experience the UNESCO World Heritage site Hwaseong Fortress in Suwon.
+This is a guided tour that guarantees you will learn all about the rich culture and history of this area.

 While you explore the different fortifications and ramparts, you will get to learn about the Joseon Dynasty rule over Korea at Hwaseong Fortress.
-This will be further enjoyed while you get to the Korean Folk Village, which replicates the houses of this era.
+The Fortress includes King Jeongjo’s palace Haenggung This will be further enjoyed while you get to the Korean Folk Village, which replicates the houses of this era.
 You will get to witness the traditional arts and crafts demonstrated by tradespeople.

-This is an 8-hour tour and is highly recommended for history and culture fans.
+Travel time on this tour is 8 hours and is highly recommended for history and culture fans.

 This has got to be one of the best day trips from Seoul for those wanting to learn more about the country’s traditional culture and history.
 This trip will take you on a fully guided tour to Andong, a beautiful destination that is well known for its open-air heritage museums.

-On the trip, you will get to visit the Hahoe Folk Village for a real insight into South Korean tradition.
-This place has some incredible local art and architecture to learn about, which you will get to absorb between the mask culture and dance displays.
+On the trip, you will visit the Hahoe Folk Village for a real insight into South Korean tradition.
+This place has some incredible local art and architecture to learn about, which you will absorb between the mask culture and dance displays.

 The tour will also include a scenic stop at Buyongdae Cliff, as well as a visit to the largest Confucian school and temple in Andong.
 A delicious local restaurant lunch is included in your tour.